yapishu/WebhookEmailer/README.md

 ## Introduction

 This is my attempt at stringing together [BTCPay Server](https://github.com/btcpayserver/btcpayserver), [SendGrid](https://sendgrid.com/), and rudimentary data management via CSV parsing.
 This will allow you to collect payment from BTCPay, and automatically trigger an email with a planet code to the email submitted by the customer.
 This repo contains the webhook configuration, and the shell script that it triggers.
-This configuration assumes you are running the webhook on the host device of the Docker image, but you don't have to.
+This configuration assumes you are running the webhook on the host device running the Docker container, but you don't have to.

 You need to have a SendGrid account with a validated email, API key, and [dynamic template](https://mc.sendgrid.com/dynamic-templates) -- you get 100 emails/day with a free account.
 You will also need to provide it with a CSV of planets & codes, but a test set is included.